-Completed in 1882 and made of limestone, quarried from a nearby farm.
-De-manned in 1920, the light continued to shine until 11 December 1942, when a Japanese invasion was feared and it was turned off for several weeks.
+Completed in 1882, Corny Point lighthouse is made of limestone quarried from a nearby farm.
+De-manned in 1920, the light continued to shine until 11th December 1942 when a Japanese invasion was feared and it was turned off for several weeks.

 It was converted to electricity in 1978.
-Entries from the light keeper’s logs describe how it survived earthquakes and other natural phenomenon such as seeing meteors flying past.
+Entries in the lighthouse keeper’s logs describe how it survived earthquakes and other natural phenomenon such as seeing meteors flying past.

 There is a gravel road leading to the lighthouse from Corny Point.
 The road continues south from the lighthouse along the coast, and is a very scenic and pleasant drive via Berry Bay and Point Annie.

 Carpark Coach Parking History & Heritage International Picnic Area